 Imagine, for example, that your florist shop is located right next to a commuter train station – but this year, that station is closed for repairs for six weeks, right in the middle of the Valentine’s season.
 Because many small business owners rely on seasonal events for a significant chunk of annual revenue, the risk of losses from a less-than-stellar season is very real – and potentially very costly.

 The good news is that you can buy seasonal insurance to cover the losses from an underwhelming season.

-- Specific seasonal offers: Many business owners who rely on seasonal events for much of their income offer special promotions to attract customers during that season (or during a normally slow season).
-A prime example is the Baltimore-based furniture store owner who offered to give away any furniture purchased during Super Bowl weekend if a kickoff was returned for a touchdown.
-Should you elect to offer such a promotion, you can purchase an insurance policy that covers the offer, thus preventing you from potentially losing lots of money.
+Many business owners who rely on seasonal events for much of their income offer special promotions to attract customers during that season (or during a normally slow season).
+Should you elect to offer a promotion, you can purchase an insurance policy that covers the offer, thus preventing you from potentially losing lots of money.

 If your business doesn’t meet at least one of these criteria, you’re likely okay without seasonal coverage.

 Compare quotes from trusted carriers with Insureon

 Complete Insureon's easy online application today to compare insurance quotes from top-rated U.S. carriers.
 Once you find the right policy for your small business, you can begin coverage in less than 24 hours.